 - Rural areas of the UK with high-quality air and excellent transport links will be sought-after locations for health-conscious buyers.

-- Towns and villages who have invested in, or innovative developed policies for pedestrianisation, cycling lanes and similar schemes will see dividends when these schemes start to increase air quality.
+- Towns and villages that have invested in or developed policies for pedestrianisation, cycling lanes and similar schemes will see dividends when these schemes improve air quality.

-- Cities and councils who have begun implementing low-emission zones and other restrictions will be vindicated as their policies start to reverse the trends associated with toxic air.
+- Cities and councils that have begun implementing low-emission zones and other restrictions will be vindicated as their policies reverse the trends associated with toxic air.
 London was one of the first to introduce an ultra-low emissions zone to penalise polluting vehicles.

 - Greater awareness will reinvigorate initiatives to tackle air pollution resulting from traffic and industry.